AndrVLDZ/crc-bot/README.md

 * Send the exchange rate of selected currencies
 * Save user settings (currency pair and rounding mode)

-## Technology stack  & libraries
+## Dependencies

 * Python 3.10.8
 * Aiogram 3.0.0b6
-* asyncio
 * asyncio-periodic 2019.2
-* requests 2.28.1
-* sqlite3
 * cexprtk 0.4.0

 P.S.
-The list of libraries that must be installed to run the bot is in requirements.txt
+The full list of libraries that must be installed to run the bot is in [requirements.txt](requirements.txt)

-## How to run
+## Run from sources

-To start the bot, you need to specify two tokens:
+To run the bot, you need to specify two tokens:

 * Telegram Bot API Token — [Get token](https://t.me/BotFather "Telegram BotFather")
 * QIWI API Token — [Get token](https://qiwi.com/api "QIWI API")